Cost of living support

 The purpose and lawful basis for processing

 The lawful basis for the processing of your personal data is legal obligation.
-The Council has a legal obligation to grant and enforce licensing for alcohol and entertainment and it does this under the Licensing Act 2003.
+The council has a legal obligation to grant and enforce licensing for alcohol and entertainment and it does this under the Licensing Act 2003.
 This includes premises licence applications, premises variations, minor variations, designated premises supervisors (DPS), personal licences, transfer/changes of business details and Temporary Event Notices.
 The above information is stored securely in ASSURE, our preferred IT Business Rates software management system.

 Length of time we keep your information

-Gambling and Betting
+Gambling and betting

 Information collected